Programmable Property-Based Testing: Evaluation

 \subsection{Property Runners with DBAS}

-To demonstrate the power of DBAS we will discuss how it helped us quickly implement all property runners from \S~\ref{sec:runners}.
+We demonstrate the expressiveness of DBAS by implementing all property runners from \S~\ref{sec:runners}.
 In the last two sections we saw how to implement a simple \texttt{genAndRun} loop in both Rocq and Racket.
-Leveraging the ability to pattern match on properties and recurse down their structure, we can similarly easily develop building blocks that will help implement all property runners.
+Leveraging the ability to pattern match on properties and recurse down their structure, we can similarly develop building blocks that will help implement all property runners.
 In particular, for this section, we'll use a $\overlayfull{generator}{generator}$, which produces random inputs for a property; a $\overlayfull{mutator}{mutator}$, which given inputs to a property mutates some or all of them; a $\overlayfull{checker}{runner}$, which given inputs to a property executes it; a $\overlayfull{shrinker}{shrinker}$, which given a way to minimize a property's inputs and a counterexample finds a locally minimal counterexample using best-first search; and a $\overlayfull{printer}{printer}$, for reporting counterexamples.
 The underlying pattern matching ability is still useful in the presence of these abstractions.
 For example, we will also write domain-specific versions of these functions for some of our evaluation, such as an \roverlay{feedback}{\roverlay{checker}{instrumentedRunner}} that runs a property collecting instrumentation feedback in the process.